Quick Comparison

 Ashwagandha (KSM-66) — Men

-Ambiye et al. (2013, PMID: 24371462) found KSM-66 675mg/day for 90 days produced a 167% increase in sperm count, 57% increase in motility, and 17% increase in serum testosterone in oligospermic men versus placebo in a double-blind RCT.
+Ambiye et al. (2013, PMID: 24371462) reported that KSM-66 675mg/day for 90 days improved sperm count, motility, and serum testosterone in oligospermic men versus placebo in one double-blind RCT.
 The mechanism is testosterone normalization through HPA axis modulation and reduced cortisol-driven gonadotropin suppression.
 Evidence for female fertility is mechanistically indirect — stress reduction may support reproductive hormone balance, but direct female fertility RCTs are lacking.

 Supplements Without Meaningful RCT Evidence for Fertility